mxsxs2/Year-3-Eliza-web-app-in-GO/README.md

 The modifications includes
 * Fix ```<star/>``` tag replaces
 * Fix recognition of ```<srai>``` tags
+#### How it works
+1. The parser loads in the AIML file on every request, which is helpful since the server does not have to be restarted if the AIML file is changed.
+2. When a request is sent to the parser it searches through the categories in the AIML file top to bottom.
+3. Once match found the tags (srai,star,bot,set) are parsed.
+4. On a random tag the parser choses one item and returns back to the fucntion which called the AIML parser.

 ### Eliza
 Once Eliza is initialized.
-It reads in the ```eliza.aiml``` which contains the the categories, patterns and templates for parsing the request and chosing a right answer.
+It reads in the ```eliza.aiml``` which contains the categories, patterns and templates for parsing the request and chosing a right answer.
 The original file for Eliza is from https://github.com/massyn/ELIZA which I altered for better communication and also fixed issues with the ```<star/>``` tags.

 ### Simple chat
-The chat is a simple "window" in the broswer where the user can send a message to Eliza and she answers.
+The chat is a simple "window" in the browser where the user can send a message to Eliza and she answers.
-It is written in HTML and JavaScript.
+It is written in HTML, CSS and JavaScript.
+I decided not to use any thrid party library for the CSS or JavaScript as the plain version of them shows better understanding of the given solution.(Definetely the XMLHttpRequest part.)
 The communication with Eliza is happening throgh AJAX calls which delivers JSON responses/request.